sat5297/HFDP_LLD/PizzaStore/PizzaStore/README.md

 Based on this it creates pizza in those specific stores.
 We use Pizza abstract class.
 All the concrete Pizza classes inherits it and then build there pizza.

+We are also using NULL Design Pattern in this.
+The NULL Pizza is example of the same.
+Using NULL DP we can avoid multiple checks and run the commands for all the pizza without worrying if the pizza exists or not.